iourilitv/skillbox-ms-users/devops/ci-cd/gitlab/gitlab-ci-cd_1-1.md

 # Creating pipeline on GitLab.
 Part 1-1
 Trying to fix the problem in gitlab-ci-cd_1.md.
-Solved but there is another one "CommandNotFoundException".
+Solved but there is another one "CommandNotFoundException": ObjectNotFound: (mvn:String).

 ## Delete exist runner
 ### Remove exist runner on gitlab account